Dracula (song): Background and release

-Production and recording
+Recording and composition

-Kevin Parker is credited as the song's producer, while the song was co-written by Sarah Aarons, making this the first Tame Impala single with a co-writer since "Elephant", which was co-written by Jay Watson.
-"Dracula" began as a simple demo early in the Deadbeat sessions and was developed through successive studio passes into a tighter, more concise arrangement.
-Sonically, the track has been described as marrying a pulsing, dance-forward beat with Tame Impala's trademark psychedelic textures: layered synths, vocals with reverb, and a propulsive low-end.
+Kevin Parker is credited as the song's producer, while the song was co-written by Sarah Aarons, making this the first Tame Impala single with a co-writer since "Elephant" and one of three Tame Impala songs on Deadbeat with a co-writer, along with "Afterthought" and "Oblivion".
+The song began as a simple demo early in the Deadbeat sessions and was developed through successive studio passes into a tighter, more concise arrangement.
+In an interview on Apple Music 1's Zane Lowe show, Parker described "Dracula" as one of the earliest pieces started for the album, noting it evolved from a raw, minimal sketch into a fuller, pop-leaning track.
+A disco and electropop track, it has been described as marrying a pulsing, dance-forward beat with Tame Impala's trademark psychedelic textures: layered synths, vocals with reverb, and a propulsive low-end.
 The production was described as being intentionally nocturnal and club-oriented to reflect the album's rave and bush doof inspirations.
+Lyrically, the song positions Parker as a recluse who finds solace in darkness, comparing himself to the titular vampire Count Dracula.

 Music video

 A music video for "Dracula" was released alongside the single and directed by Julian Klincewicz.
-Several media outlets noted the video's nighttime party and outback setting and visual references to Western Australia’s rave and bush-doof culture—imagery that matches with the album's broader promotional aesthetic.
+In the video, nighttime partiers dance outside of a portable house moved by a semi truck as Parker walks in and out of the scene looking resigned.
+Several media outlets noted the video's nighttime party and outback setting and visual references to Western Australia's rave and bush doof culture—imagery that matches with the album's broader promotional aesthetic.